Overview of Research Topics

 In Piezoelectric molecules, electrical current is generated due to the deformation of molecule.
 This was observed recently in 4,16-dibromo[2.2]paracyclophane and heptahelicene derived molecules.
 To enhance the Piezoelectric response, molecules with low conductance and a high dipole moment are required.

-3- Two dimensional materials
+3- One and two dimensional materials

 3a- van-der Waals heterostructures